Wilderness therapy

+Models

-Natalie Beck and Jennifer Wong in their 2020 paper "A Meta-Analysis of the Effects of Wilderness Therapy on Delinquent Behaviors Among Youth" offer three models of wilderness therapy: an expedition model, generally lasting for less than 8 weeks; a base camp model, where clients stay at at central location but engage in "short wilderness excursions"; and a long-term model, where clients engage in wilderness excursions but otherwise remain in a residential program.
+Natalie Beck and Jennifer Wong in their 2020 paper "A Meta-Analysis of the Effects of Wilderness Therapy on Delinquent Behaviors Among Youth" offer three models of wilderness therapy: an expedition model, generally lasting for less than 8 weeks; a base camp model, where clients stay at a central location but engage in "short wilderness excursions"; and a long-term model, where clients engage in wilderness excursions but otherwise remain in a residential program.
 In the expedition model, clients undergo an extended hiking trip, setting up camps in various locations as they are taught survival skills.
 With the base camp approach the clients stay at a central facility, but undertake wilderness excursions from that location which can last for multiple days.
-Finally, when using the long term model, clients stay at a "rural camp" for an extended period – potentially up to 2 years – and "a wilderness component is introduced in daily activities or in the facility setting".
+Finally, when using the long term model, clients stay at a "rural camp" for an extended period – potentially up to 2 years – and "a wilderness component is introduced in daily activities or in the facility setting."

 In the US a large number of these programs are located in the state of Utah.
 Incidents of alleged and confirmed abuse and deaths of youths have been widely reported across many of these programs.

 History

-Many programs in the western United States started operating in the 1970s.
-Some were started by former students of Brigham Young University such program as the Aspen Achievement Academy and the School for Urban and Wilderness Survival which was located in the state of Idaho.